 This is the final stage of the Emotional Cycle of Change.
 The costs of change are no longer costs anymore – they become second nature to us.
 Sometimes these habits become part of our personalities.

-We are labelled as “ the go-getters” at our jobs.
+We are labeled as “ the go-getters” at our jobs.

 We can see the promotion coming our way.
 We have all experienced this before in some areas of our lives – whether it is getting to college, losing weight, getting a job promotion.
 We have reached that coveted goal that we have worked towards for months/years.